How to create and manage scorecards

 Company settings > Coaching > Scorecards

-1. In the top right corner, click + Create new.
+1. In the top right corner, click + New scorecard.

-2. Settings: Give the scorecard a name and add a description to help people understand when to use it.
+1. Info: Set the scorecard’s name and add a description to help people understand when to use it.

-Settings page for a scorecard with fields for name and description.
+Settings page for scorecards, including fields for name, description, and visibility options.

 3. Questions: In this section, enter the scorecard questions.
 Set whether they are mandatory, what type they are, and whether you want to use Gong AI to help answer it.